Asia shares rise as investors look ahead to Fed meeting | Federal News Network

 “Of more interest will be if Mr. Suga signals that a new election will be held to mandate his new government,” Halley said.

-SoftBank, which announced Sunday that it was selling Britain’s Arm Holdings to computer graphics chip company Nvidia for $40 billion, jumped 9.4% in morning trading.
-SoftBank spent $32 billion to acquire Arm in 2016.
-Nvidia is best known for its graphics processing chips, while Arm is renowned as an innovator in the “Internet of Things.”

-Also on players’ radar screen is the Federal Reserve Open Market Committee, which is meeting later in the week.

-The Federal Reserve’s massive aid for the economy has helped underpin the markets’ recovery from the coronavirus downturn by slashing short-term interest rates to record lows and buying up bonds to support markets.
+The Federal Reserve’s Open Market Committee will meet this week.
+The U.S. central bank’s massive aid for the economy has helped underpin the markets’ recovery from the coronavirus downturn by slashing short-term interest rates to record lows and buying up bonds to support markets.

 The Bank of Japan also is due to hold a policy meeting this week.
 No major changes are expected in its ultra-lax monetary policies.